mominwaqas15/CGI-Cinematic-Genre-Identifier/README.md

 - Imbalanced-learn

 ## Citation
-All Citations and credits are given in the `Project Report.pdf`(Project Report.pdf)
+All Citations and credits are given in the `Project Report.pdf`

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.